 - At least one grant is guaranteed in support of senior scholars attending the Annual Meeting.
 A brief description of the scholar’s contribution to the meeting, a statement of research interests in relation to the field of music theory, and a statement of anticipated expenses and financial support will be used to evaluate the applications.

 Three to five grants are awarded typically, up to a maximum amount of $650 per grant.
+Note that for the 2020 virtual conference, the typical award will be the registration fee, and we anticipate awarding far more grants than in previous years.

 Applicants are asked to provide the following information whether submitting a grant application online or via PDF: